bazel-contrib/vscode-bazel/README.md

   in VS Code.
 - Debug Starlark code in your `.bzl` files during a build (set breakpoints, step through code, inspect variables, etc.)
+- URI handler to jump to targets from outside of VSCode.
+Example: vscode://bazelbuild.vscode-bazel//path/to/tests:target

 ## Configuring the Extension